hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 JMH benchmarks should be provided for signature generation and aggregation.
 TssMessage validation, and public key aggregation.

-We should know that variance (min, max, average, median) time it takes to do the following:
+We should know the variance (min, max, average, median) time it takes to do the following:

-Genesis for a 4, 10, 20, 40, and 100 participants.
-Rekeying for a 4, 10, 20, 40, and 100 participants.
+Genesis for 4, 10, 20, 40, and 100 participants.
+Rekeying for 4, 10, 20, 40, and 100 participants.
 Shares Amounts distributed randomly: 200, 500, 1000, 2000, 5000 we need to test each configuration 100 times to get confident mins, maxes, and a good average and median

 ## Security Audit

-After this proposal is accepted we will invite security team to define the necessary steps for auditing the code.
+After this proposal is accepted, we will invite the security team to define the necessary steps for auditing the code.

 ## Alternatives Considered

-- As mentioned before, Java Foreign Function Interface is still immature so it was not considered for this proposal.
+- As mentioned before, Java Foreign Function Interface is still immature, so it was not considered for this proposal.
-- JRA was discarded given the possibility of eventually moving to JFF.
+- JRA was discarded, given the possibility of eventually moving to JFF.
 - Using JSA through Bouncy Castle implementation was analyzed.
-BC provides support for EC-Curves, but it does not support Pairings which are required for BLS signatures. [beacon-chain](https://github.com/harmony-dev/beacon-chain-java/tree/master) implemented the support using bouncy castle \+ [Milagro](https://incubator.apache.org/projects/milagro.html) but Milagro project is reported to have little coverage, not audited.
+BC provides support for EC-Curves, but it does not support Pairings which are required for BLS signatures. [beacon-chain](https://github.com/harmony-dev/beacon-chain-java/tree/master) implemented the support using bouncy castle \+ [Milagro](https://incubator.apache.org/projects/milagro.html), but Milagro project is reported to have little coverage and is not audited.
 Milagro podling has been retired on 2024-03-21.

-## Delivery Plan by stages
+## Delivery Plan by Stages

 **Stage 1**